vd-rd/sbc_allwinner_a13/README.md

 A13 DRAM controller doesn't provide DDR-CS.
 On the memory side the pin is tied to GND.
 Memory tuning should be performed as [described here](sunxi_link)

+### Building and flashing

+Build U-Boot and Linux kernel + rootFS - TBD

+Flash to SDCard - TBD

 ### Resources